 At each reporting date, where there are indicators of impairment, the net book value of the cash generating unit is compared with the associated expected discounted future net cash flows.
 If the net book value is higher, then the difference is written off to the Income Statement as impairment.
-Discounted future net cash flows for IAS 36 purposes are calculated using an estimated \$100/bbl (2013: \$100/bbl), or the appropriate gas price as dictated by the relevant gas sales contract, escalation for prices and costs of 3%, and a discount rate of 10% (2013: 3% and 10%/12% respectively).
+Discounted future net cash flows for IAS 36 purposes are calculated using an consensus short and long-term oil price forecast and the appropriate gas price as dictated by the relevant gas sales contract, escalation for costs of 3%, and a pre-tax discount rate of 10%-12% (2014: 10%-12%).
 Forecast production profiles are determined on an asset by asset basis, using appropriate petroleum engineering techniques.